joelkariel/academic-kickstart/content/authors/admin/_index.md

 Previously, I was a postdoctoral researcher at the [University of Kent](https://www.kent.ac.uk/economics) working with [Anthony Savagar](https://www.asavagar.com/) on scale economies in the UK.
 I completed my DPhil in Economics at the [University of Oxford](https://www.economics.ox.ac.uk/) under the supervision of [Petr Sedlacek](https://users.ox.ac.uk/~econ0506/), focusing on automation and firm dynamics.

 I was awarded BA Leverhulme Small Research Grant 2022.
 I am working on [racial discrimination]({{< relref "/publication/discrimination_football" >}}) in the labour market for professional footballers with an RA. {{% staticref "uploads/RA_job_advert.pdf" "newtab" %}}The job advert can be found here{{% /staticref %}}.
-Initial findings will be available in early 2023.

-We have just published our report on [labour market power in the UK](https://www.gov.uk/government/publications/competition-and-market-power-in-uk-labour-markets).
+My research team published our first report on [labour market power in the UK](https://www.gov.uk/government/publications/competition-and-market-power-in-uk-labour-markets).
 Please have a read and get in contact if you'd like to discuss anything about labour markets!